- Get Started

 There is one field in the Account Information section required for all token issuers:

-ACCOUNTS: A list of public keys for all the Stellar accounts associated with your token.
+ACCOUNTS: A list of public keys for all the Stellar accounts associated with your asset.

 Listing your public keys lets users confirm that you, in fact, own them.
 For example, when https://google.com hosts a stellar.toml file, users can be sure that only the accounts listed on it belong to Google.
 If someone then says, “You need to pay your Google bill this month, send payment to address GIAMGOOGLEIPROMISE”, but that key is not listed on Google’s stellar.toml, then users know to not trust it.